Collaboration Initiative Food Loss and Waste launched at Meeting of Agricultural Chief Scientists of G20 (MACS-G20)

 Beside the ecological consequences one has to consider also economic and social disadvantages due to wastage of food (such as increasing food prices, people with no access to food).

-Focus group of the initiative are the members of MACS-G20 group which are supported in conducting food loss and waste prevention measures.
+Focus group of the initiative are interested stakeholders of G20 countries which are supported in conducting food loss and waste prevention measures.
 Member states of the G20 are Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, South Korea, Mexico, Russia, Saudi Arabia, South Africa, Turkey, Great Britain, the USA as well as the European Union.
 In addition to the members also guests attend the meetings.
 This is Spain and the following international organisations: Centre for Agriculture and Biosciences International (CABI), International Center for Advanced Mediterranean Agronomic Studies (CIHEM), Food and Agriculture Organisation (FAO), The Global Forum on Agricultural Research and Innovation (GFAR), Global Open Data for Agriculture and Nutrition (GODAN), International Center for Agricultural Research in the Dry Areas (ICARDA), International Food Policy Research Institute (IFPRI), Organisation for Economic Cooperation and Development (OECD), Wheat Initiative.

 The thereby enabled and implemented prevention measures should have an impact on various number of different stakeholders along the food supply chain on a global scale.